cultural-impact-of-warfare

 One of the most effective Mongol siege techniques was mining.
 Engineers would dig tunnels beneath city walls, propping the tunnels with wooden supports.
 Once the tunnel reached the wall's foundation, the supports would be set on fire, causing the tunnel to collapse and the wall above to crack and fall.
 This technique required time and careful engineering but could bring down even the strongest fortifications.

 The Mongols also used counter-mining techniques to defend their own positions.
 If they anticipated that defenders might attempt to tunnel under Mongol siege lines, they would dig defensive tunnels to intercept and destroy enemy mines.
-This subterranean warfare required constant vigilance and rapid response.
+This subterranean warfare required constant vigilance and rapid response, and the Mongols maintained dedicated listening posts to detect enemy digging operations.
+The combination of offensive and defensive mining capabilities gave the Mongols a significant advantage in this dangerous form of combat.

 Intelligence and Reconnaissance